Early History of the Hill Annex Mine

 The swing is lever actuated and when electric power shovels came into common use the swing (slewing) was controlled by foot pedals.
 In moderen day shovels this would be a side to side movement of a joy stick.

 On some steam shovels, the slewing actuators are vented below the counterweight, but sometimes all revolving frame actuators are vented out the boiler stack.
 Venting out the stack works like a draft inducer increasing inflow of combustion air into the boiler resulting in extreme power.

 Today all crowd functions are powered both ways to the point there an electronic monitoring system is designed to limit the amount of crowd power possible by monitoring hoist amperage.
 In this way the rubber V-belt's driving the crowd machinery would last longer.

 All functions on modern day power shovels are monitored and managed by the use of computers.
 An operator today is used to the computer or a limit switch that reverses, or stops a function before any machinery reaches a hard stop.

-The History Channel did a documentary on Power Shovels a few years back under the sub-title, "Extreme Engineering-excavators" This can be found on the Youtube (scroll up 1 page Link is there with History Channel behind it).
+The History Channel did a documentary on Power Shovels a few years back under the sub-title, "Extreme Engineering-Excavators" This can still be found today on Discovery Plus

 This was shown on TV for the past ten years and every once in a while I will get a call from family or friend across the country that was watching that documentary and saw "Yours Truly" interviewed.
 This was a great honor to be a part of that show.